Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

 \subsection{Area loss and time-step size in the RBF-IB method:}

 In this section, we study the area loss in the RBF-IB method in a refinement study.
 We then explore the maximum stable time-step size afforded by each IB method.

-The PL-IB method enforces an IB point separation distance of $0.5h$ in order to reduce area loss over the coarse of the simulation.
-In the RBF-IB method, while the sample site spacing is maintained at $0.5h$, we use a much coarser data site discretization, with the data site separation being almost $3.2 h$ in some cases.
+The PL-IB method generally attempts to maintain an IB point separation distance of $0.5h$ in order to reduce area loss over the coarse of the simulation.
+In the RBF-IB method, while the sample site spacing is initially set at $0.5h$, we initialize the structure with a much coarser data site discretization, with the data site separation being almost $3.2 h$ in some cases.
 In addition, we use the same strategy for interpolating velocities that we do in the PL-IB method, \emph{i.e.}, we interpolate velocities to data sites from a $4\times4$ patch of fluid around each data site.
-While this can result in signifcant computational savings, it is important to explore the area loss in our discretization.
+While this can result in significant computational savings, it is important to explore the area loss in our discretization.
 We turn once again to our standard fluid-structure interaction problem.
 We run that simulation on successively finer grids until time $t=2$.
 For both the RBF-IB method and the PL-IB method, we measure the initial area of the object for the same initial configuration of points.
 We then measure the area at time $t=2$ and compute the percentage change in area.

+In order to get an accurate estimate of the area in both methods, we fit an RBF interpolant to each object's Lagrangian markers (data sites for the RBF-IB method and all the IB points for the PL-IB method).
+We then sample that interpolant at a fixed number of points ($400$ points), and use the trapezoidal rule to compute the area.
+As was mentioned earlier, we ensure that the initial ellipse has the same area as the target circle by picking its radii to be $a = 2r$ and $b = 0.5r$, where $r = 0.1$ is the radius of the target circle.
+The exact area is then $\frac{\pi}{100}$.
+Our approach of sampling each object and computing the area with the trapezoidal rule gives an area estimate that agrees with this value up to 7 digits at $t=0$.
+We record the results of our refinement study in Table \ref{tab:RBFIBAL}.